BuvinJT/distbuilder/docs/HighLevel.md

 This process class converts a program written as standard Python scripts int to a stand-alone executable binary.
-It additionally has built-ing options for employing obfustication, for testing the resulting product, and for primitive "bundling" into an archive.
+It additionally has built-in options for employing obfuscation, for testing the resulting product, and for primitive "bundling" into an archive.
 The process uses a [ConfigFactory](#configfactory) to automatically produce the config objects it requires, but allows a client to modify